 What you will hear in this episode:

-As Tim likes to say about moving overseas, “don’t cut back, cut loose!” as he and his wife have a higher quality of life and less bills when they live abroad.
+- As Tim likes to say about moving overseas, “don’t cut back, cut loose!” as he and his wife have a higher quality of life and fewer bills when they live abroad.

 Links and resources mentioned in this episode:

 The Cheapest Places to Live in the World – 2014 (the most popular posts each year on Tim’s blog)